This tutorial explains the MX record and how to set it up in your domain settings to improve your domain’s health.

 How to set up MX record for Microsoft Office

-Follow the steps below to set up an MX record if your email provider is Microsoft Office (Outlook).
+Follow the steps below to generate MX record if your email provider is Microsoft Office (Outlook).

 - Log in to Microsoft Office admin panel.

-Step 2: Add MX record in DNS settings
+Step 2.
+Add MX record to domain's DNS

 If your domain provider is Namecheap: